penpot/penpot-helm/charts/penpot/README.md

 ### To 0.29.0

 Penpot 2.11 is implementing a more complex storage system (not just for store assets).
-To do this, it has changed the names of some environment variables, and we should to applied the same nomenclature.
+To do this, it has changed the names of some environment variables, and we should apply the same nomenclature.

 The changes to be made if you have modified `config.assets` are: